MicrosoftDocs/dynamics365smb-docs/business-central/intercompany-how-setup.md

 ### To define the intercompany dimensions
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intercompany Dimensions**, and then choose the related link.
-2. In the **Intercompany Dimensions** page, enter each dimension on a line in the page.
+2. In the **Intercompany Dimensions** page, enter each dimension on a line on the page.

-    If your intercompany dimensions will be similar or identical to your company dimensions, you can fill in the page automatically by using the **Copy from Dimensions** function, and then you can edit the resulting lines.
+    If your intercompany dimensions will be similar or identical to your company dimensions, you can fill on the page automatically by using the **Copy from Dimensions** function, and then you can edit the resulting lines.
 3. To export the intercompany dimensions to an XML file for distribution to your partner companies, choose the **Export** action.
 4. Specify the file name and the location where you want to save the XML file, and then choose the **Save** button.